alaitzayarza/alaitzayarza.github.io/content/authors/admin/_index.md

 Welcome!

 I am an Assistant Professor of Economics at the [Department of Economic Analysis](https://www.ehu.eus/en/web/analisi-ekonomikoa-saila/) of the University of the Basque Country (UPV/EHU) in Bilbao, Spain.

-I received my PhD in 2023 from the European University Institute in Florence, Italy, under the supervision of Sule Alan and Michèle Belot.
+<p align="justify">I received my PhD from the European University Institute (Florence, Italy) in 2023.

 <p align="justify">I am an applied labor economist working on gender, education and migration economics.